 The body is looked after with hygiene, diet, and exercise.
 For many, it is the basic, with minimal effort or thought.
-More seen is the indulgence and satiation of emotions, at the expense of the body.
+Probably even more people swing to the other end, with the indulgence and satiation of emotions, at the expense of the body.

 The body is built to move.
 Movement is natural, innate, and universal.
 Everything is in motion, seen and unseen.

 The human body makes for poor camouflage and our ancestors fled or fought their predators for survival.
 The body was the means to survival – moved us from point A to point B, hunted, foraged or farmed for food, defended homes and loved ones…it was action, movement that was part of daily life.